Warren Buffett will again auction private lunch for charity

 Over the past 18 years, Berkshire Hathaway's chairman and CEO has raised more than $26 million for the Glide Foundation through the annual auctions.

-This year's eBay auction starts May 27 and runs through 9:30 p.m.
+This year's eBay auction starts on May 27 and runs through 9:30 p.m.
 Central on June 1.

 Buffett became involved with the Glide Foundation after his first wife, Susie, volunteered at the charity.
 She died in 2004, but the connection between Buffett and the group endured.